 What is ChexSystems?

-ChexSystems is a consumer reporting agency (CRA) that monitors your checking and savings account activity over the course of your financial life.
-Much like other CRAs, ChexSystems collects data and compiles it into reports that financial institutions and merchants can review to help them make decisions about approving you for financial products you’ve applied for.
-CRAs are also allowed to include your name on lists creditors and insurers use to make prescreened product offers, though you may opt out of these lists.
+ChexSystems is a consumer reporting agency that monitors your checking and savings accounts activity over the course of your financial life.
+Banks and credit unions report information on closed checking and savings accounts to ChexSystems, which then collects this data to compile reports that financial institutions and merchants can review to help them make decisions about approving you for financial products you’ve applied for.

 If you’ve ever opened a bank account in the United States, you’ve probably been screened by ChexSystems.
-However, unlike the information sent to CRAs that track your entire credit history, ChexSystems mainly includes reports of accounts with “bad” banking activity, like bounced checks, unpaid overdraft fees, outstanding debt, an account closure due to insufficient funds, among other things.
+However, unlike the information sent to similar agencies that track your entire credit history, ChexSystems mainly includes reports of accounts with “bad” banking activity, like bounced checks, unpaid overdraft fees, outstanding debt or an account closure due to insufficient funds, among other things.

-ChexSystems reports may also include records of check-cashing inquiries you have initiated, check orders you have placed and report inquiries (this shows how often you’re applying for accounts).
+ChexSystems reports may also include records of check-cashing inquiries you have initiated, check orders you have placed and report inquiries, which show how often you’re applying for accounts.
 You may also find personal information (like your name and past addresses), records of past identity theft alerts or credit freezes, information about your Social Security number and public records on your report.

-The Fair Credit Reporting Act (FCRA) and the Federal Trade Commission (FTC) regulate ChexSystems, like they do other credit reporting companies.
+The Fair Credit Reporting Act (FCRA) and the Federal Trade Commission (FTC) regulate ChexSystems, in addition to the other credit reporting companies.
 This means that a range of financial institutions and organizations can request your ChexSystems report, including: